Death to the Non-Profit Model (sort of)

 SMART goals could work.
 Expiration dates might help.
 Maybe it all sounds a little fire-and-brimstone for some, and that's OK.
 Crowdsourcing makes a third option possible: all-or-nothing incentive competitions!

 Non-profits, equipped with SMART goals and deadlines could structure an incentive challenge on the HeroX platform.
 Even without liquid funds available for a cash prize, an organization could put its money where its mouth is-- offering all raised capital and human assets as a reward to the person or team who solves their challenge.
 Instead of subjecting themselves and their supporters to the non-profit rat-race of fundraisers, fun runs, and charity balls-- all gestures which attempt to "rob Peter and pay Paul," so to speak.

 An organization could abandon its charity survival cycle and devote itself entirely to the completion of a successful HeroX competition.

 They could even reach out to their fellow “competitors” other people and organizations interested in solving their challenge, pooling together money and human resources towards a definitive solution.

-A competition like this would provide the beleaguered non-profit veterans opportunity to lift their heads out of their silos and answer a national… a global call to unite towards the delivery of a definitive and game-changing innovation.
+A competition like this would provide the non-profit veteran an opportunity to lift their heads out of the silo and answer a national or global call to unite towards the delivery of a definitive and game-changing innovation.

 Non-profit employees, founders, board members, and donors would have to recognize the following: